-Katie Nelson returns to JHU's coaching staff for her fifth season in 2013-2014.
-Nelson is the first-ever full time assistant for the women's basketball program.
+Katie Nelson returns to JHU's coaching staff for her sixthseason in 2014-2015.
+Nelson is the first-ever full-time assistant for the women's basketball program.
 She works primarily with the Blue Jay guards, while also assisting in scouting, recruiting and game-planning.

 Nelson, the daughter of current Johns Hopkins men's basketball coach Bill Nelson, has served stints as an assistant coach at Navy (2007-08) and New Hampshire (2008-09) since beginning her coaching career.
 In both instances she worked primarily with the team's guards and assisted with all scouting, game-planning and recruiting.
 At Navy she also helped coordinate all video operations, including film breakdown and scouting.